Storage/Computer Rack

 The inner sheets were secured top and bottom, again with four confirmat screws at each end.

-The sheet was divided into three long strips approx. 2212 x 400mm and screwed into the back of the rack, spanning all the uprights.
+The sheet was divided into three long strips, approximately 2212 x 400mm, and screwed into the back of the rack, spanning all the uprights.
 The top and bottom OSB sheets were overlapped with the top and bottom sheets and screwed into them.

 OSB support sheets showing numerous screw locations